GetElectric/Electric-Executor/README.md

 # Our Team
 Hadi - Founder and Editor

-Blake - Co Founder and Developer of Electric Executor
+Blake - Founder and Developer of Electric Executor

+Entity - Main Developer and Scripter

+Jay - Tester

 Joey - High Priority Support Team